 - Even though there aren’t too many rules that you need to remember in this game, we always appreciate when reference cards are included.
 They make teaching the game a lot easier and everyone can quickly glance at them to remember the actions that they can take.

-- Going by the standard rules, we really don’t find Beyond Baker Street to be a very tough game.
+- Going by the standard rules, I really don’t find Beyond Baker Street to be a very tough game.
 Well, it’s not as challenging as Hanabi, at least.
-We’ve actually won about half of our games using all of the case files and different combinations of investigators.
+My group has actually won about half of our games using all of the case files and different combinations of investigators.
 While the variable setup gives the game plenty of replay value, it might not provide enough of a challenge for people who are used to these types of games.